nuovo/spreadsheet-reader/README.md

 Nuovo/Nouveau spreadsheet-reader is a PHP spreadsheet reader with the difference that my only goal for it was efficient data extraction that could handle large (as in really large) files.
 So far I cannot definitely say that it is CPU, time or IO-efficient but at least it won't run out of memory (except for XLS files).

-So far XLSX and text/CSV file parsing should be memory-efficient.
+So far XLSX, ODS and text/CSV file parsing should be memory-efficient.
 XLS file parsing is done with php-excel-reader from http://code.google.com/p/php-excel-reader/ which, sadly, has memory issues with bigger spreadsheets.

 ### Requirements:
 *  PHP 5.3.0 or newer